SunnyAsar/faceverse/README.md

 # Faceverse
-This is a minimal version of facebook built in Ruby on Rails.
+This is a minimal cloned version of Facebook built in Ruby on Rails.

 ![faceverse screenshot](docs/faceverse.png)